commercetools/sphere-node-product-csv-sync/README.md

   Options:

     -h, --help                       output usage information
     -V, --version                    output the version number
     -p, --projectKey <key>           your SPHERE.IO project-key
-    -i, --clientId <id>          your OAuth client id for the SPHERE.IO API -s, --clientSecret <secret>  your OAuth client secret for the SPHERE.IO API --sphereHost <host>          SPHERE.IO API host to connect to --sphereAuthHost <host>      SPHERE.IO OAuth host to connect to --timeout [millis]           Set timeout for requests (default is 300000) --verbose                    give more feedback during action
+    -i, --clientId <id>              your OAuth client id for the SPHERE.IO API -s, --clientSecret <secret>      your OAuth client secret for the SPHERE.IO API --sphereHost <host>              SPHERE.IO API host to connect to --sphereProtocol <protocol>      SPHERE.IO API protocol to connect to --sphereAuthHost <host>          SPHERE.IO OAuth host to connect to --sphereAuthProtocol <protocol   SPHERE.IO OAuth protocol to connect to --timeout [millis]               Set timeout for requests (default is 300000) --verbose                        give more feedback during action
     --debug                          give as many feedback as possible
 ```

 For all sub command specific options please call `./bin/product-csv-sync <sub command> --help`.